jgoerzen/docker-qemu-dos/README.md

 image for spinning up a bunch of qemu images (eg, for multi-node BBSs) with shared file store using samba.
 This will be described later.

+By default, nodes start the net image and the console starts the basic image.

 Also:

 - `/dos/runimages` is where runtime images get stored.
+It should be empty when the container boots the first time; images will be created on demand.
 - `/dos/drive_g` through `drive_k` are shared to the net image systems via samba as `G:` through `K:`.
    - `G:` is intended to be used for applications (which, in DOS, tend to